Skip to main content

 • Portugal com ACNUR

 The Norwegian Refugee Council (NRC) is an independent humanitarian organization helping people forced to flee.
 Its headquarters are located in Oslo, Norway.
 The non-governmental organization (NGO) protects displaced people and supports them.
 Founded in 1946, the Norwegian Refugee Council started its relief efforts after World War Two and is currently one of the largest NGOs worldwide supporting refugees and internally displaced persons (IDPs).
 The NRC's focus is the provision of urgent humanitarian aid during the emergency stage of a conflict or natural disaster.
-Today the Norwegian Refugee Council works in new and protracted crises across 35 countries.
-In 2021 the humanitarian organization assisted almost 10 million people worldwide.
+Today, the Norwegian Refugee Council works in new and protracted crises across 40 countries.
+In 2024, the humanitarian organization assisted more than 9 million people worldwide.

 https://www.nrc.no/